z3z1ma/dbt-core-interface/README.md

 - Load macros at runtime enabling custom functionality in third party extensions without requiring the dbt packaging system to be managed in userland

-- Compile dbt jinja extremely fast and efficiently, thread-safe and stress tested at load via a fastapi server which live compiles SQL
+- Compile dbt jinja extremely fast and efficiently, thread-safe and stress tested at load via a Bottle server which live compiles SQL

 - Manage multiple dbt projects in a single process using the DbtProjectContainer class